andrecaiado/spring-boot-testcontainers/README.md

 ## Dependencies and requirements

-The following dependency are required to implement this project features:
+The following dependency are required to implement this project's main features:

 ```xml
 <dependency>